aerphanas/aerphanas/README.md

+> future projects will be on codeberg, this account will be used if I will contribute to some opensource projects on github, link for my codeberg account [aerphanas](https://codeberg.org/aerphanas/)
 <!--
 - I love making open source software and helping others
 - I have been using GNU/Linux since 2017 and have extensive experience with installation and troubleshooting.